mikevalenty/tamarack/README.markdown

 		}
 	}

 How about user login?
-There all kinds of things you might be doing there:
+There are all kinds of things you might need to do there:

 	public class LoginService
 	{